 So, you might want to back a few bottles of sunscreen if you live in an area where it’s much cheaper.

-Once in Greece during the summer chances are good that you will find yourself in a small boat for a period of time.
+During the summer chances are good that you will find yourself on a small boat for a period of time.
 This is a great experience, except when the waves splash over the speeding boat and land on our expensive photo equipment.

 It happens often so you might want to pack a handful of large Ziploc bags for such cases.
 Surprisingly, they are hard to find in a Greek Super Market, so pack some before you go.